-Finally, we wanted to address in concrete terms the issue of the lack of digital skills in our society, because we believe that overcoming the digital cultural divide represents, as well as the spread of physical communication networks, a key competitive element for the challenges facing our country in the field of innovation.
-Such a challenging goal needs a lot of sharing and for this reason we have focused on a great alliance between institutions, companies and civil society, realizing "Operation Digital Risorgimento", an important free digital training project aimed at all citizens, businesses and public administrations.
+Finally, we wanted to address the lack of digital skills in our society, because we believe that, similarly to the widespread use of physical communication networks, overcoming the digital cultural divide is a crucial competitive element for the challenges awaiting Italy within the field of innovation.
+However, a goal of this nature requires a lot of sharing; for this reason, we have focused on a great alliance between institutions, companies and the public, creating "Operazione Risorgimento Digitale" [Operation Digital Renaissance], an important free digital training initiative aimed at citizens, businesses and local government offices alike.

-All the intermediate objectives of our Sustainability Plan have been achieved and, in some cases, we have managed to anticipate the expected result for the end of 2022, such as the "successful engagement survey" indicator aimed at the corporate population.
+We achieved all the intermediate objectives in our Sustainability Plan and, in some cases, we were able to anticipate the result expected for the end of 2022, for example those for the "successful engagement survey" indicator aimed at company employees.

-The solidity of the Plan and the results achieved so far has led to the confirmation of TIM in the main sustainability indices including the Dow Jones Sustainability Index Europe and World and, at the same time, laid the foundations for the recent inclusion into the Bloomberg Gender Equality Index (GEI) an important recognition of the Group's focus on gender equality.
-With the 2021-2023 Plan, the objectives of gender equality are reinforced with the introduction of targets on pay gaps and managerial representation of women.
+The solidity of the Plan and the results achieved to date have led to TIM's inclusion in the main sustainability indexes, including the Dow Jones Sustainability Index Europe and World, and at the same time laid the foundations for its recent entry into the Bloomberg Gender Equality Index (GEI), an important recognition of the Group's focus on gender equality.
+With the 2021-2023 Plan, gender equality objectives are consolidated with the introduction of targets on the pay gap and managerial representation of women.